-Spring is the main season for starting your own plants from seed.
-It’s hugely satisfying and can save money too!
+Growing your own plants from seed is hugely satisfying and can save money too!
 Just follow a few simple rules for greater success.

 The planting depth relates to the size of the seed.
 As a general rule a covering two to four times the seeds depth is needed.
 Small seeds like basil or petunias can be left uncovered.
 Just press them into the mix with your fingers.